EBSCOhost has about 30 databases covering most of the subjects taught at Charles Sturt.

 There are a number of subject packages of EBSCOhost databases including:

-ProQuest is a platform for nearly 100 databases covering most of the subjects taught at CSU.
-The database menu is organised in a hierarchical structure, with many of the top-level databases consisting of subsidiary databases.
+ProQuest is a platform for nearly 100 databases covering most of the subjects taught at Charles Sturt.
+The database menu is organised in a hierarchical structure, with many of the top-level databases consisting of sets of subsidiary databases.

 In ProQuest, you can change the database(s) you are searching by clicking on the Change Databases link.